jghauser/kitty-runner.nvim/README.md

   - `<leader>tk`: `:KittyKillRunner`
   - `<leader>tl`: `:KittyReRunCommand`

 This plugin may require neovim 0.5.
+Let me know if you found any problems or have ideas for improvement!

 ## Installation